angela-d/nautilus-right-click-new-file/README.md

 # Right-click New File Context Menu for Nautilus / Gnome File Manager
 Super easy and light script to automate adding a context menu to Nautilus / Gnome Files to create a new document.

-Built in GNOME nautilus 3.22.3; not tested in other versions.
+Built in GNOME Nautilus 3.22.3 (current version used in Debian Stable); not tested in other versions (see footer for Nautilus 3.26+).

 Before: